Remembering Joan Crawford

 Joan Crawford (nee Lucille Fay LeSueur) was born March 23, most likely in 1904 (or possibly as early as 1903 or as late as 1908, according to various sources).

-(Joan Crawford & Zachary Scott 1945 Mildred Pierce Screenshot)
+(Joan Crawford 1945 Mildred Pierce Trailer)

-Lucille arrived in Los Angeles in 1925 after MGM offered her a $75/week contract, and appeared in small silent movie parts, either uncredited, or under her birth name until her new stage name Joan Crawford was chosen via a Movie Weekly magazine contest in 1925 to “Name the Star“.
+Lucille arrived in Los Angeles in 1925 after MGM offered her a $75/week contract, and appeared in small silent movie parts, either uncredited, or under her birth name.
+Her new stage name Joan Crawford was chosen via a Movie Weekly magazine contest in 1925 to “Name the Star“.

-Joan Crawford appeared in over 30 silent movies from 1925-1932 and was highly visible on the Hollywood scene, especially after meeting fellow silent movie actor Douglas Fairbanks Jr. (son of Douglas Fairbanks and Mary Pickford).
+Joan Crawford appeared in over 30 silent movies from 1925-1932 and was highly visible on the Hollywood scene, especially after meeting fellow silent movie actor Douglas Fairbanks Jr. (son of Douglas Fairbanks and step-son of Mary Pickford).
 Douglas Fairbanks Jr. and Joan Crawford were married in 1929.

-Joan Crawford and Douglas Fairbanks Jr. at their 1929 wedding.
-(Photo: Pinterest)
+(Joan Crawford and Douglas Fairbanks Jr. at their 1929 wedding Photo: Pinterest)